 Did you know?
 India is the 7th largest country in the world and the 3rd largest country in Asia after Russia and China.
 There are 1.2 billion people here who speak 122 major languages.
 India is a culturally diverse place and your travel here can be unpredictable and may overwhelm you if you don’t do it right.
-So here our ‘8 Best & Practical Travel Tips For India In 2016’ for first timers as well as seasoned travellers that’ll let you travel India safely and allow you to have fun!
+So here are 8 Best & Practical Travel Tips for India for first timers as well as seasoned travellers that’ll let you travel India safely and allow you to have fun!

 1. Managing your money